- Administrative and Undergraduate Program Specialist: Peggy Bakalo, 617-552-3877, firstname.lastname@example.org

 - HONR1101–HONR1103 Western Cultural Tradition I–III (Honors Program) (Fall/Spring: 6 credits)

 The Philosophy minor consists of a total of 18 credits: six credits of Philosophy Core courses (two 3-credit courses) followed by 12 credits of philosophy electives (four 3-credit courses).
 Each student will design his or her own minor in consultation with a faculty advisor.
-Students may design their minor around their professional or intellectual interests.
-For example, a student interested in pursuing a profession in the medical field might decide to take courses in the philosophy of science, ethics, medical ethics, or related courses.
-Faculty advisors will work individually with students to help them develop a coherent set of courses to form a minor.
+Students may design their minor around one of areas in the major track or they may purse another interest.
+Minors are encouraged to consult with faculty or the Director of Undergraduate Studies in shaping a coherent minor.

 The Perspectives Program at Boston College is a 4-year interdisciplinary program centered upon the great books of the Western intellectual tradition.
 It integrates the humanities and natural sciences in order to help students work out for themselves a set of coherent answers to such questions as the following: Who are we?
 Where do we come from?
 Where are we going?
 The Perspectives Program seeks (1) to educate the whole person, (2) to help students develop skills in practical living and critical thinking, and (3) to form students who are intelligent, responsible, reasonable, attentive, and loving.